CodaBool/terminal/readme.md

 ### ❤️ Compatibility
 The module has integration with Levels, Puzzle Locks, and Monk's Active Tiles.

-There is also Game System specific features for Starfinder and Alien
+There is also a Game System specific feature for Alien (charge items with a battery)

 ### 🎈 Stretch Goals
-- add way to integrate with a spaceship. (e.g. starmap, system controls)
+- add way to integrate with a spaceship. (e.g. starmap)
 - Integrate with Cyberpunk RED rules
-- include a control dashboard where it can be locked down, wiped or given fake data
-- customize splash screen
-- more visual effects, such as filters and text animations
 - hacking / puzzle minigame